If you’ve arrived here you’re probably interested in vocabulary for business English.

 Unless you’ve been living under a rock since Covid started, you probably already know that remote work means that an employee performs their job tasks from home, not at the office.

-A strategic plan that defines a goal or desired outcome.
+Heavily used in business English.
+A roadmap is a strategic plan that defines a goal or desired outcome.
 It also includes the major steps or milestones needed for your company to reach the goal.

 Rock the boat